sarahciston/shequalifies/posts/field1-cowriting.md

 With the historical perspective of thousands of years, Carson is able to detail how the technological shift adopting written language as a widespread tool created shifts in content and form of media, but also in conceptions of identity itself.
 If written language was a harbinger of Western individualism, of course it would be an important counterpoint to examine how non-European traditions processed similar transitions perhaps differently.
 Would another thousand years show contemporary shifts to digital culture as paradigm changing or progressing along the same continuum?
 My answer is yes.
 Including written language as one of the forms of technology discussed here expands the context for any 'precident-setting' change, while also showing the comprehensive imbrication of subjects and tools.

->To anyone trained in this way [learning writing by copying letterforms] the edges of letters are memorable, emotional places, and remain so.
-(Carson 1998, 57)

 ### 2.3 self is a (relational) technology

 Above, Hayles and Tenen suggest a new understanding of subjectivity through the lens of computation, and Geoff Cox emphasizes the code-like reciprocal nature of the relationship between code and self.
 His book _Speaking Code_ (2012) does view code as speech act, but also goes further to situate it in relation to political[^pessimistic] and relational subjects: "both subjectivity and code recursively write their own instrumentation.
 Yet the subject is not simply preprogrammed like a machine but more like code in actively combining internal and external factors, standing between what is possible and what actually exists" (109).
 This is reminescent of Roland Barthes' (1989) open approach to text, and (while the "death of the author" helped a decade of scholars erase the importance of subjectivity and subject position by pejoratively labeling it "just identity politics") his focus on the interconnectedness and instability of the sign, even and especially with non-digital text, remains useful: